geirsagberg/Westwind.Globalization/Readme.md

 - [x] Replace HttpHandlers with an MVC Core Controller
 - [x] Update admin app to work with the new controller
 - [x] Import and export of ResX
-- [ ] Create strongly typed classes
+- [ ] Export strongly typed classes
+- [ ] Localization of images and binary files
 - [ ] Update tests
 - [ ] Publish to NuGet